A certain first lady once said, ‘the future belongs to those who believe in the beauty of their dreams.’

 What About Your Dreams?

 As you can see, your dreams can amount to much more than a weird anecdote in a casual conversation with a friend.

-You never know, maybe one of your upcoming dreams could have the potential to be transformed into something as huge as a published book or an award-winning movie.
+You never know, maybe one of your upcoming dreams could have the potential to be transformed into something as huge as a published dream novel or an award-winning movie.